If you're fortunate enough to have a sizeable distinguished private whisky collection, you should consider insuring it.

 Firstly it is important to establish the difference between an insurance broker and an insurance company.
 Bruce Stevenson Insurance Brokers are the ‘agent’ to our clients if you like.
 We act as the intermediary between the person purchasing insurance and the insurance company.
 We source the best product from several different insurers for our clients.

 Any inventory or valuation must be kept backed up ‘off-site’ so that if for instance you had your collection at home and your home burnt down you would still be able to access the inventory or valuation.
 In summary, don’t just have a paper copy.
 As stated previously, however, it is wise to have a professional valuation undertaken that can be updated on an ongoing basis.
 You can read more about keeping your collection secure here.

 With regards to security, the usual measures are expected to be met such as good quality locks on entry/exit doors and locks on accessible windows.
 You are expected to take reasonable steps to prevent accident or injury and protect your property against loss or damage and to keep your property in good condition and repair.
-Whilst the security is important your collection is more likely to be afflicted by accidental damage.
+Whilst security is important your collection is more likely to be afflicted by accidental damage.

 Therefore you should store it in a safe place in your home, where there isn’t a lot of ‘people traffic’.
 It should be stored out of direct sunlight or heat so as not to undergo evaporation (and indeed damage to the contents of the bottle is not covered if the whisky ‘goes off’ because it has been exposed to direct sunlight or heat).
 Corked bottles should be stored upright which avoids contact between the cork and the spirit.

-Insuring individual high-value bottles is no problem as long as there is valuation or purchase receipt to evidence it.
+Insuring individual high-value bottles is no problem as long as there is a valuation or purchase receipt to evidence it.

 The policies that we arrange cover whisky collections on a worldwide basis, for all risks.
 That way, it gives the client ‘peace of mind’.
 If they keep their collection at home and wish to take some bottles to be valued, the bottles are insured whilst in transit to and from the place of home and whilst at the valuers.
 One reassuring aspect is that if you buy whisky at auction and you have a specialist insurance policy, your bottle(s) is insured right from the moment you acquire it without having to immediately tell your insurer.
 You can acquire between 10% and 25% of the overall value of the collection (varies from each insurer) and be immediately protected.